Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 So if you read my Cuisinart TOB-260N1 review, then you probably know how much I value a toaster oven.
 To reiterate, if built right, they can be a replacement for a full blown oven, provided of course you’re not cooking for more than 2 to 3 people max.
+If you want to know more, check out our review of some of the best toasters currently on the market.

 So what did I think of the Panasonic FlashXpress.
 Mostly good things.
 Very positive things in fact.
 However, there are a few shortcomings that make it fall short of competing with my top pick, the Cuisinart TOB260N1.